07 Sep Can High Blood Pressure Affect Teeth?

 If you have been diagnosed with high blood pressure, you may also have undiagnosed gum disease.
 This condition is irreversible in its later stages, and requires immediate intervention to keep the symptoms under control.

-Drs.
-Saba and Romanin in Sun Lakes can help you preserve your beautiful smile with a range of professional services that prevent and treat gum disease.
+Dr. Saba in Sun Lakes can help you preserve your beautiful smile with a wide range of professional services that prevent and treat gum disease.
 Give us a call at 480-895-2111 today to schedule an appointment for an examination.

 Images used under creative commons license – commercial use (9/7/2022).
 Photo by cottonbro on Pexels